 3. Pierre Gagnaire – Restaurant Pierre Gagnaire (Paris, France)

 A French gastronomy and the most respective and imaginative chef and I would add, the emotional chef, opening the field of emotions through his food.
-He is the owner of the eponymous Pierre Gagnaire restaurant at 6 rue Balzac in Paris and won a Best Chef in the World award in 2015.
-On top of that, his restaurant was ranked in the S.Pellegrino World’s 50 Best Restaurants by industry magazine Restaurant, ranked number 3 for three consecutive years during 2006, 2007 and 2008.
+He is the owner of the eponymous Pierre Gagnaire restaurant at 6 rue Balzac in Paris and won the Best Chef in the World award in 2015.
+On top of that, his restaurant was ranked in the S.Pellegrino World’s 50 Best Restaurants by industry magazine Restaurant, ranked number 3 for three consecutive years during 2006, 2007, and 2008.

 After 5 years of being the head chef in his family’s restaurant, Le Clos Fleury in St Etienne, he opened his own restaurant which gained two Michelin stars in 1986 and the third in 1993.
 Undeterred by the closing of his restaurant due to financial challenges, his spirit drives him to regain the three Michelin stars at his new restaurant in just 2 years.
-He now has a part ownership of Sketch in London and even a small empire of restaurants in Tokyo, Dubai, Seoul, Hong Kong, Moscow and Las Vegas.
+He now has part ownership of Sketch in London and even a small empire of restaurants in Tokyo, Dubai, Seoul, Hong Kong, Moscow, and Las Vegas.